-Council has carried out inspections of all (except for the historical records entered into the database, e.g. pump-out receipt records) the existing DWM systems with permits within the Shire to date; at least once for each system.
+Council has carried out inspections of all (except for the historical records entered into the database, e.g. pump-out receipt records) existing DWM systems with permits within the Shire to date; at least once for each system.
 However, records are not available for every inspection carried out (particularly older systems).
-All system inspection records are to be incorporated into the wastewater management database; including data entry for pre-2002 hard-copy files and revisiting properties for which no records were created.
+All system inspection records are to be incorporated into the Health Manager database.